 - Lang, B. K. 2001.
 Status and distribution of terrestrial snails of southern New Mexico.
 New Mexico Department of Game and Fish, Completion Report E-36 submitted to the Division of Federal Aid, U. S. Fish and Wildlife Service, Albuquerque, New Mexico. - Metcalf, A. L. and R. A. Smartt.
 1997.
 Land snails of New Mexico: a systematic review.
 Pp. 1-69, In Land Snails of New Mexico.
 (A. L. Metcalf and R. A. Smartt, Eds.).
 New Mexico Museum of Natural History and Science Bulletin 10. - New Mexico Department of Game and Fish.
 1988.
 Handbook of species endangered in New Mexico.
 Account B-103. - Miller, W. B. 1976.
 New species of Sonorella (Pulmonata: Helminthoglyptidae) from New Mexico and Texas.
 The Nautilus 90:70-73. - Sullivan, R. M. 1997.
 Inventory of some terrestrial snails of southern New Mexico, with emphasis on state listed and federal candidate species of Doña Ana, Otero, and Socorro counties.
-Final Report submitted to the NMDGF under Professional Services Contract 96-516.64 - Vagvolgyi, J. 1974.
-Eight new ashmunellas from the southwestern United States (Pulmonata: Polygyridae).
+Final Report submitted to the NMDGF under Professional Services Contract 96-516.64. - U.S. Fish and Wildlife Service.
+2009.
+Endangered and Threatened Wildlife and Plants; Partial 90-Day Finding on a Petition to List 475 Species in the Southwestern United States as Threatened or Endangered With Critical Habitat; Proposed Rule.
+Federal Register 74(240): 66866-66905.
+Vagvolgyi, J. 1974.
+Eight new ashmunellas from the southwestern United States (Pulmonata:

+Polygyridae).
 Proceedings of the Biological Society of Washington 87:152-53.